cdktf/cdktf-provider-google/docs/secretManagerSecretVersion.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.83.0/docs/resources/secret_manager_secret_version#id SecretManagerSecretVersion#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.84.0/docs/resources/secret_manager_secret_version#id SecretManagerSecretVersion#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `isSecretDataBase64`<sup>Optional</sup> <a name="isSecretDataBase64" id="@cdktf/provider-google.secretManagerSecretVersion.SecretManagerSecretVersion.Initializer.parameter.isSecretDataBase64"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+If set to 'true', the secret data is expected to be base64-encoded string and would be sent as is.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/google/4.84.0/docs/resources/secret_manager_secret_version#is_secret_data_base64 SecretManagerSecretVersion#is_secret_data_base64}

 ---